parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

 });
 ```

-Sometimes, it's hard to serialize the arguments by yourself,
-so the provider also provides a handy way to help you serialize the arguments,
+Sometimes, it's hard to serialize the arguments by yourself.
+So, the Provider also provides a handy way to help you serialize the arguments:
-by passing the arguments as an array of objects mentioned below.
+by passing the arguments as an array of objects, as seen below.

 ```ts
 interface UintArgument {